Observation, Assessment, and Planning in the Early Years

 HOW TO CONDUCT ASSESSMENT:

-we need to ask ourselves, what does our observation and any other evidence of learning we have collected, such as examples of the child's mark-making, information from parents, a photograph we took, or video recordings we have made, tell us about the child's learning and development?
+We need to ask ourselves, what does our observation and any other evidence of learning we have collected, such as examples of the child's mark-making, information from parents, a photograph we took, or video recordings we have made, tell us about the child's learning and development?
 What was new, something we had not observed before?
 So we link to the development framework to ensure expectations are realistic and age-appropriate.
 Include observations, notes, or learning journeys that track a child’s progress over time.
 We consider the child as a whole.

 WHEN TO CONDUCT ASSESSMENT: